 As a matter of fact, Isaac made his plate using all three Alexia products and said he really loved the Reuben toppings on the onion rings!
 If you’re a fan of onion rings, consider going the Alexia Onion Ring route!
-If you prefer things a little more spicy, feel free to use the Spicy Sweet Potato Fries.
+However, if you prefer things a little more spicy, feel free to use the Spicy Sweet Potato Fries.
 If you just can’t make up your mind – use all three!
 You can find all three varieties of Alexia products near the frozen potatoes at your local Walmart!

 Just a side note – this is more of a “grab a fork” kinda dish …. sure, you could eat it with your fingers, but it’s harder to keep the toppings on!

-For the Reuben Fry Basket:
+For the Reuben Fry Basket

 - 2-3 lb.
 Corned beef brisket

 - 1 bag (20 oz.)
 Alexia Sweet Potato Fries with Sea Salt

 - 1 can (14.5 oz.) sauerkraut, warmed

 - 2 cups milk

 To prepare the corned beef: